fatinnow24/fatinnow24/README.md

 I'm **Fatin Nehal Zubaeer**, a Computer Science and Engineering Undergraduate at the
 **Bangladesh University of Engineering and Technology (BUET)**.

-Currently exploring the intersection of **software, signals, and hardware** — building things, breaking things, and learning why they work along the way.
+Currently exploring the intersection of **Software, Algorithms, Data Structures, Signals, and Hardware** — building things, breaking things, and learning why they work along the way.